lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 Our candidate for a new hardware platform for this project is `QuickLogic EOS™ S3 MCU + eFPGA SoCs`.
-It combines ARM Cortex-M4 MCU with 512 KB of SRAM (max. clock frequency is 80 Mhz) and FPGA.
+It combines ARM Cortex-M4 MCU with 512 KB of SRAM (max. clock frequency is 80 MHz) and FPGA.
 FPGA and MCU are connected by a fast `Wishbone Bus` and can handle interrupts from FPGA to MCU.
 The MCU has many peripherals like `SPI`, `I2C`, `UARTs`, `Timers`, and so on.